oinone/oinone-docs/en/UserManual/Designers/UIDesigner/Components/field.md

 - Selectable Scope: Includes all employees and custom selection.
 If no specific employees are manually selected, it will be all employees.
   - All Employees: You can select all the employees created in the system.
   - Custom: You can manually select specific employees, and there are quick options provided:
-    * **Employee Bound to the Current User**: Refers to the first employee identity bound to the current user.
+    * **Employee Bound to the Current User**: Refers to all employee identity bound to the current user.
     * **Employees in the Department of the Current User**: Refers to all employees in the department to which the current user's employee belongs.
     * **Employees in the Department of the Current User and Its Sub - departments**: Refers to all employees in the department to which the current user's employee belongs and all its sub - departments.
 + Maximum/Minimum Number of Selections: You can limit the range of the number of selections, including the maximum and minimum number of selections, to restrict user input.